Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Factors that could cause such differences can be both external, such as general, economic and industry conditions, as well as internal operating factors.
 We've identified such risks in more detail on pages 67 through 85 of our 2016 Annual Report on Form 20-F, our financial report for Q2 and half year 2017 issued today, as well as our other filings with the U.S. Securities and Exchange Commission.

-Please note that our results release, the complete interim report with tables, and the presentation on our website include non-IFRS results information in addition to the reported results information.
+Please note that our results release, the complete interim report with tables, and the presentation on our website, include non-IFRS results information in addition to the reported results information.
 Our complete financial report with tables, available on our website, includes a detailed explanation of the content of the non-IFRS information, and a reconciliation between the non-IFRS and the reported information.

 With that, Rajeev, over to you.